Orthmox/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6-third_line script prints the third line of the file iacta 7-file script creates the file '\*\'Best School\'\*$\?\*\*\*\*\*:)' with the content Best School 8-cwd_state script redirects the output of ls -la to the file ls_cwd_content
+6-third_line script prints the third line of the file iacta 7-file script creates the file '\*\'Best School\'\*$\?\*\*\*\*\*:)' with the content Best School 8-cwd_state script redirects the output of ls -la to the file ls_cwd_content 9-duplicate_last_line script duplicates the last of the file iacta